deep-finder/tirfm-deepfinder/README.md

-segment                         # segment a movie generate_annotation             # generate an annotation file from a segmentation by clustering it generate_segmentation           # generate a segmentation from an annotation file detect_spots                    # detect bright spots in movies merge_detector_expert           # merge the expert annotations with the detector segmentations for training structure_training_dataset      # structure dataset files for training train                           # train a new model
+segment                         # segment a movie generate_annotation             # generate an annotation file from a segmentation by clustering it generate_segmentation           # generate a segmentation from an annotation file detect_spots_with_atlas         # detect bright spots in movies with the Atlas detector detect_spots                    # detect bright spots in movies (with any detector) merge_detector_expert           # merge the expert annotations with the detector segmentations for training structure_training_dataset      # structure dataset files for training train                           # train a new model